 5, 6.
-Principles and Problems of Economics.-A study of the principles of our economic organization and their application to the economic problems of the day.
+PRINCIPLES AND PROBLEMS OF ECONOMICS.-A study of the principles of our economic organization and their application to the economic problems of the day.
 Elective for Sophomores.

-- 7. FINANCE.-Introductory course to the financial aspects of our economic organization, studying financial questions of corporations and the principles of money, credit and banking.
+7. FINANCE.-An introductory course to the financial aspects of our economic organization, studying financial questions of corporations and the principles of money, credit, and banking.
 Prerequisite, Economics 5, 6.
 Elective for Juniors.

-Three times a week.
-Credit, three semester hours. - 8.
-Marketing.-A course concerned with the business activities involved in the flow of goods and services from production to consumption.
+8. Marketing.-A course concerned with the business activities involved in the flow of goods and services from production to consumption.
 Problems of the consumer as they relate to the marketing of raw materials, semi-manufactured, and manufactured products are analyzed.
 Prerequisite, Economics 5, 6, and 7.
 Elective for Juniors.

-9. Transportation.-A study of the historical development of the transportation systems of the United States with special consideration of waterways, railways, and bus lines.
-Prerequisite, Economics, 5, 6.
+9. Transportation.-A study of the historical development of the transportation systems of the United States with special consideration of waterways, railways, bus and air lines.
+Prerequisite, Economics 5, 6.
 Elective for Juniors.